-2. Be capable of gauging the impact of computing on society, and apply knowledge of the ethical, social and professional responsibilities to their work (b, c, e, g).
+2. Be capable of gauging the impact of computing on society, and possess knowledge of the ethical, social and professional responsibilities of their work (e, g).

-3. Have effective oral and written communication skills and demonstrate the ability to contribute effectively to the benefit of teams and organizations (d, f).
+3. Demonstrate effective oral and written communication skills and the ability to contribute to the benefit of teams (d, f).

 Note: letter(s) in parentheses indicates appropriate Student Outcome(s).

 (a) An ability to apply knowledge of computing and mathematics appropriate to the program's student outcomes and to the discipline.

 (b) An ability to analyze a problem, and identify and define the computing requirementsappropriate to its solution.

 (c) An ability to design, implement, and evaluate a computer-based system, process, component,or program to meet desired needs.

 (d) An ability to function effectively on teams to accomplish a common goal.

 (e) An understanding of professional, ethical, legal, security and social issues and responsibilities.